 Still holding his travel bag, Theo rubbed his forehead.
 “Yet, this isn’t the end.”

 Caleb joined them on the cobblestone path, holding his short bow.
 He looked around and noticed how everyone focused on the Chronicler.
-Theo dropped his travel bag and placed his hands on his hips.
+Theo dropped his bag once more and folded his arms.

 Theo turned and looked at Eva, Josah, Graybard, Dali, and then Caleb.
 “I have changed our destinies.
 War is coming to Bon Abbi.”